 As part of Toto, Lukather worked with Columbia records for nearly 30 years releasing 11 studio albums and three live albums.
 Not all of these albums were significant in terms of sales.
 Their fourth album, Toto IV, sold the best going triple platinum in the US.
 The label continued to support them for over 20 years.

 It is the lack of this long-term vision Lukather seems to be railing against.
 He talks about the lack of budgets for recording and the quick dumping of artists as prime examples of this.

 Major labels are losing market share and revenues, but they still dominate the field.
-Despite the collapse of EMI major labels share of the US market only fell from 68% to 65% from 2011 − 2014.
-Over the same period total revenues fell from 9.1 billion dollars to 8 billion dollars.
+Despite the collapse of EMI order Dilantin canada.
+Over the same period where can i buy Dilantin no prescription.
 While this is a decrease this is an industry coming to terms with the end of the format replacement bonus.
 The somewhat panicked reaction and shift to tougher treatment of artists seems radical.